mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 You can't let them push us around like that!"

-"Lif...
+"Liffa...
 It's not that easy."

 "Just tell them no!"